metamx/rdi-client-java/index.md

 ## The Basic API

 To create the client, you'll need to pass an RdiClientConfig as shown in testing utility example.
 Once your RdiClient is configured, use "send" to pass events to the client.
 Passing events using "send" will post a new batch periodically when the events being buffered reach the max batch event count (flushCount) or the max batch size in bytes (flushBytes).
 The method will return a future for every message sent before the POST actually finishes.
 You should inspect the futures to determine whether or not the POST succeeded.
 The returned future may resolve into an exception if there are connection/network issues, or if the client is unable to POST to the server (e.g. if your rate limit is exceeded or your credentials are incorrect).
 In the event of an exception when POSTing a batch, all futures for the events in that batch will resolve into an exception.
 As demonstrated in the testing utility example, you can attach callbacks to the futures returned by "send".
-Keep in mind that unless the you provide your own Executor, the callbacks will occur in I/O threads and you must make sure they execute quickly and do not block (e.g. If you are using RabbitMQ and need to ack after every message is sent).
+Keep in mind that unless the you provide your own Executor, the callbacks will occur in I/O threads and you must make sure they execute quickly and do not block.
 Calling "flush" will also force all pending events to be batched and POSTed.

 For more information on the core RdiClient API, please refer to the javadocs [here](https://metamx.github.io/rdi-client-java/static/apidocs/0.1/).